 The wide-spectrum cartridge can be used by itself in a one-canister system.
+In that case, we don’t recommend the microfiber version, as it may clog too quickly.
 Most people add one or two canisters for additional filtration.
-The second canister is most commonly used for a fluoride cartridge.
+The added canister is most commonly used for a fluoride cartridge.
 There are two good options for filtering fluoride.
-One is activated alumina (which is of course not what we know of as the highly processed material we call aluminum.)
+One is activated alumina (which is of course not what we know of as the highly-processed material we call aluminum.)
 The other is calcium-based carbon, also known as bone char.
 Each of these works very well and is completely safe.
 If you are vegetarian, you will probably favor activated alumina.
-Otherwise, it’s just a personal choice, as they are equally effective on municipally treated water.
+Otherwise, it’s just a personal choice, as they are both effective on municipally-treated water.

 People who add a third cartridge do so for a few reasons.
 One important is just that more filter material means more filtration – therefore more protection for the unexpected.
 Also, having 3 cartridges means greater flexibility going forward.
 If your water changes, or you move, you have what you need to put the cartridges in that are most needed.
 All cartridges are interchangeable, as they all are the same size and fit the canisters.